 This record set contains the names of the Azure DNS name servers assigned to the zone.
 You can add additional name servers to this NS record set, to support co-hosting domains with more than one DNS provider.
 You can also modify the TTL and metadata for this record set.
 However, you cannot remove or modify the pre-populated Azure DNS name servers.

-Note that this applies only to the NS record set at the zone apex.
-Other NS record sets in your zone (as used to delegate child zones) can be created, modified and deleted without constraint.
+This applies only to the NS record set at the zone apex.
+Other NS record sets in your zone (as used to delegate child zones) can be created, modified, and deleted without constraint.

 A SOA record set is created automatically at the apex of each zone (name = '@'), and is deleted automatically when the zone is deleted.
 SOA records cannot be created or deleted separately.

 You can modify all properties of the SOA record except for the 'host' property, which is pre-configured to refer to the primary name server name provided by Azure DNS.

 Sender Policy Framework (SPF) records are used to specifying which email servers are permitted to send email on behalf of a given domain name.
 Correct configuration of SPF records is important to prevent recipients marking your email as 'junk'.

 The DNS RFCs originally introduced a new 'SPF' record type to support this scenario.
 To support older name servers, they also permitted the use of the TXT record type to specify SPF records.
 This ambiguity led to confusion, which was resolved by RFC 7208.
 This states that SPF records should only be created using the TXT record type, and that the SPF record type is deprecated.